System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Introduction

-Interestingly, turnpike phenomena have also been observed in games in the Economics literature as early as the 1980s~\cite{fershtman1986turnpike} and was later treated from a theoretical perspective for infinite-horizon open-loop games in continuous time~\cite{carlson1995turnpike} and discrete time~\cite{carlson1996turnpike} focusing on existence, uniqueness of equilibria and convergence to the turnpike.
+Interestingly, turnpike phenomena have also been observed in games in the Economics literature as early as the 1980s~\cite{fershtman1986turnpike} and were later treated from a theoretical perspective for infinite-horizon open-loop games in continuous time~\cite{carlson1995turnpike} and discrete time~\cite{carlson1996turnpike} focusing on existence, uniqueness of equilibria and convergence to the turnpike.
 Extensions to differential games with coupled state constraints followed~\cite{carlson2000infinite}.

-The turnpike property in games has recently received renewed attention.
-Turnpike properties for stochastic differential LQ games are studied in~\cite{li2025turnpike} for the zero-sum setting and in~\cite{cohen2025turnpike} for the non-zero sum setting.
+Turnpike properties in games have recently received renewed attention: The specialized class of stochastic differential LQ games with continuous-time dynamics are studied in~\cite{li2025turnpike} for the zero-sum setting and in~\cite{cohen2025turnpike} for the non-zero sum setting.
 Multiple works derive turnpike properties for mean field games under a large population assumption~\cite{cirant2021long, carmona2024leveraging, ersland2025long, fedorov2025studying}.
-Further, turnpikes were observed in competitive supply chain games~\cite{hall2024receding}.
+Further, turnpikes were observed in competitive dynamic supply chains~\cite{hall2024receding}.

-This paper builds a bridge between the dissipativity route to turnpikes in optimal control and dynamic games.
-We establish the turnpike property for discrete-time finite-horizon GNE problems and study its implications on dissipativity of the GNE with respect to the steady-state GNE.
-Specifically, we make the following four contributions:
+This paper lays the foundations for an overarching theory of turnpike and dissipativity analysis in noncooperative games for a general class of cost functions, constraints, and discrete-time dynamics.
+We build a bridge between the dissipativity route to turnpikes in optimal control and dynamic games.
+Specifically, we establish the turnpike property for finite-horizon discrete-time dynamic GNE problems and study its implications on dissipativity of the GNE with respect to the steady-state GNE.
+Overall, we make the following four contributions: